PREPARING FOR CLASS

 To submit your textbook adoption:

-- Click the “Faculty” link near the top of the screen
+- Click the “Faculty Resources” link from the Textbooks tab at the top of the screen

 - Enter the required information and follow the prompts

 - You will need your course reference number (CRN) and an estimated enrollment in the course.
 Your academic unit should provide you with this information.

 A step-by-step guide to the textbook adoption process can be found here: Faculty Textbook Adoption Guide (PDF).
 Should you need assistance with submitting your adoption, contact the contact the NU Bookstore.

 Important Note: All textbook adoptions must be submitted at least two weeks before class registration opens for students (see registration dates on calendar).
 Federal regulations require that textbook pricing information for required course materials be posted at the time of registration.
 It is very important that you submit your textbook adoptions as soon as possible once you know your teaching schedule.